BarrensZeppelin/SKAuctioneer/readme.md

 Ongoing auctions can be cancelled by writing `/ska stop` or by a player on the ACL `!cancel`.
 Refer to the guide in-game on how to perform other tasks such as setting the Channel which SKAuctioneer should use.

+As of version 2.0, if you use the main/alt features of the playerlist management features, when you join a raid or a new player joins it, the Player List Management Interface will automatically update and show the present players as the main.
+This makes it easier to determine which players are raiding currently, and which alts (with class colours) they have available.

 #### For everyone else:
 Once an auction has started and the auctioned item is to your liking, do not hesitate to whisper the SKAuctioneer host your status on the item.
 Simply `/w [SKA Host] <need/greed>` and SKAuctioneer will automatically update your status or add you to the list of needers/greeders.